lucashaay/lucashaay/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on JavaScript with node.js and express
+- 🔭 I’m currently working on Python with pandas, numpy and matplot.lib
-- 🌱 I’m currently learning back-end
+- 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on data projects
 - 💬 Ask me about python and data science
 - 📚 Reading: Blindness - Jose Saramago